Exact Terms

 Product UX term

-Jobs to be done: meaning, examples, and AI prompt use.
+Jobs to be done: meaning, examples, and expert terminology.

 Frames the user's goal as progress they are trying to make, not just a feature request.